numpy/numpy/doc/source/dev/howto-docs.rst

 Python scientific libraries like pandas, SciPy, or Matplotlib.
 We're developing a package to accept more formats; contact us for details.

 NumPy documentation is kept in the source code tree.
-To get into your document into the docbase you must download the tree, :ref:`build it
+To get your document into the docbase you must download the tree, :ref:`build it
 <howto-build-docs>`, and submit a pull request.
 If GitHub and pull requests
 are new to you, check our :ref:`Contributor Guide <devindex>`.